sravan9097/sravanportfolio/src/content/case-studies/bc-experience.md

 ## Design Process

-My process began with understanding user pain points and defining the product’s core architecture before diving into UI.
-The focus was on building a system that was easy to use daily, provided value instantly, and worked seamlessly for different roles—engineers, managers, and partners.
+My process began with understanding user pain points and defining the product's core architecture before diving into UI.
+The focus was on building a system that was easy to use daily, provided value instantly, and worked seamlessly for different roles: engineers, managers, and partners.

 ### User Flow & Site Mapping